Halis Duraki

 tmux

 This is literally the best tool ever.
 It allows you to create terminal sessions, windows, panes all within single tty.
-I can easily switch between each and also detach from sessions which may contain long running tasks.
+I can easily switch between each and also detach from specific sessions which may contain long running tasks.

 Usually I prefer NeoVim but lately I’ve been using Nova from Panic as my main IDE and development editor of choice.
 It is quite robust and works natively on MacOS, plus you get handy of extensions that you may use for different type of projects and specificiations.
 Unlike other similar alternative, Nova is not too expensive (100$ USD) and it works out of the box for most projects.